Financial-Times/publish-carousel/runbooks/runbook.md

 ## Failover Details

-The service is deployed in both clusters.
+The service is deployed in both Publishing clusters.
 The failover guide for the cluster is located here: <https://github.com/Financial-Times/upp-docs/tree/master/failover-guides/publishing-cluster>

 ## Data Recovery Process Type